-LGBTQ Center - The LGBTQ Resource Center is committed to providing holistic development opportunities for students here at Georgetown University.
-As part of that commitment they host a number of initiatives that are geared towards supporting the intellectual and social development of our students.
-The Center works in partnership with campus partners, academic departments, GU Pride and other student groups to create educational and social programming throughout the year.
+LGBTQ Center - The LGBTQ Resource Center is committed to providing holistic development opportunities for students at Georgetown University.
+As part of that commitment, they host a number of initiatives that are geared towards supporting the intellectual and social development of our students.
+The Center works in collaboration with campus partners, academic departments, GU Pride, and other student groups to create educational and social programming throughout the year.

 Campus Ministry - Campus Ministry is home to a diverse array of active student organizations that welcome students of all traditions and beliefs.
 These organizations offer many student-led activities, including religious observances, retreats, pilgrimages, interreligious dialogues, philosophical discussions, social justice advocacy, community service, artistic performances and regular social gatherings.
 In addition, the Christian Ministries of the Office of Campus Ministry offer Hoya Faith Groups (HFG) as an invitation for students to explore questions and share experiences of faith in a community.
 Rooted in an experience of community, HFGs create an opportunity to delve deeper into life and faith.

-Counseling and Psychiatric Services (CAPS) - We acknowledge the importance of valuing differences among and between one another.
-Our mission often extends beyond the consultation room and into the campus community.
+Counseling and Psychiatric Services (CAPS) - CAPS acknowledge's the importance of valuing differences among and between one another.
+Their mission often extends beyond the consultation room and into the campus community.
 Through outreach, partnerships, and consultation initiatives to faculty, staff, parents, and other campus offices, CAPS seeks to promote psychological health as a value to the Georgetown community.

 Health Education Services (HES) - In addition to individual services for students, Health Education Services hosts year-long campus programming, including I Am Ready, Are You Ready, THRIVE Week, Hoya RealTalk, the Hoya Health Hut, the Stall Seat Journal, and the Social Norms Campaign, among others.
 Health Education Services also advises the Sexual Assault Peer Educators (SAPE) and Active Minds at Georgetown University.
 Finally, HES provides training for a variety of campus partners.

-Center for Social Justice (CSJ) - Through all of its programs, CSJ endeavors to work alongside with community members and partners, engage thoughtfully in sustainable interventions, and affect short-term relief and long-term social change.
+Center for Social Justice Research, Teaching and Service (CSJ) - Through all of its programs, CSJ strives to work alongside community members and partners, engage thoughtfully in sustainable interventions, and affect short-term relief and long-term social change.

 Georgetown University Police Department (GUPD) - Georgetown University Police Department’s mission is to protect the Georgetown University community, ensuring a safe and secure learning and living environment through trusting partnerships and professional police services.